-Total proceeds is the aggregate sum of the fair market value of all your crypto at trade/sell time across all your transactions (shown per taxable year on the tax page).
+Total proceeds are the aggregate sum of the fair market value of all your crypto at trade/sell time across all your transactions (shown per taxable year on the tax page).
 In other words, the total fiat-value equivalent you got across all your crypto sells/trades.
 Total cost basis is the same — aggregate sum of the fair market value of all your crypto — but for at trade/receive time.
-Basically how much was all the crypto you had worth at the time you got it.
+In essence: how much was all the crypto you had worth at the time you got it.
 The difference between these two values is your capital gain.

 - Total proceeds = $2,000

 - Total capital gain = $1,000